PrimaMateria/nixos/diary.md

 requires such hierarchy as in github repo.
 Probably there was naming mismatch between the repository name and file names.
 Will continue next time.

+## Mon Apr 25 06:15:54 PM CEST 2022

+Starting to work on NixOS for WSL.
+Used codename "yueix" from doctor Yue who was a traitor to Duke Leto.
+A forced traitor by hard life circumstances.
+Good name for Linux instance running in Microsoft's WSL.
+For the beginning starting with pure shell environment.
+So far most of the things work.

 ## Mon Apr 25 10:29:42 PM CEST 2022

 Introduce better organization of the modules after adding "yueix" and "mbenko".